Grand European Travel Logo

 Day 15

-Discover Colourful Prague
+Discover Colorful Prague

 Explore exquisite Gothic, Renaissance and Baroque façades as you ramble through the ancient streets of Prague with your Local Specialist who will share insights into the city's centuries-old history.
 Marvel at Prague Castle and the Cathedral of St Vitus, then pass the Old New Synagogue on our way to the Old Town Square.
 Don't miss the hourly walk of the Apostles at the famous Astronomical Clock during your free time exploring.
 Perhaps indulge in some delicious sweet pastry Trdelník in the Old Town Square, admire the view from Petřín Hill or consider a relaxing cruise on the Vltava.